By Christopher Brown of OCDCarCare.com

 “How does this relate to heat and paint correction?” you ask.

 If a panel is small, it heats up quickly because there is less mass and surface area to disperse heat.
-Therefore, detailers need to beware of the size of a panel receiving paint correction.
+Therefore, detailers need to consider the size of a panel before starting paint correction.

 If an area is small, it cannot follow the same process of polishing as used for a hood or a roof.
-The heat builds much quicker on a panel with a small mass.
+The heat builds much quicker on a panel with a small surface area and mass.

 Therefore, different processes are necessary on different sized panels.
-Imagine using the same amount of passes used on a quarter of a roof and then on half of a front fender. the process may only cause the roof to be slightly warm, however it would cause the half fender to become extremely HOT.
+Imagine the amount of heat generate if you were to use the same amount of passes on 1/4 of a jacked up Dodge Ram roof and did that same process on a BMW M3 front fender.
+The process may only cause the Dodge roof to be slightly warm, however it would cause the M3 fender to become extremely HOT.

 #4 Avoid Over Cycling Compounds or Polishes During Paint Correction